parmag/fixefid/README.md

 in this case all the fields of the record are left padded with spaces.
 Anyway, the extended property set by field level, always win vs the same extended property set by record level.

 ## Field normalization
-There are three type of normalization to apply at field or record level:
+There are three types of normalization to apply at field or record level:
 <ul>
 	<li>ascii encoding: no ascii char is replaced with a question mark.
 The method is record.toAscii</li>
 	<li>to upper case: lower case char is replaced with the relative upper case chark.
 The method is record.toUpperCase</li>